tj-wells/coti-docker-method/README.md

 # Instructions

 This method relies on having the programs `docker` and `docker-compose` installed.
 First, log in as root using `sudo su`.
-Then, Docker can be installed using
+Then, `docker` can be installed with

 ```
 curl -fsSL https://get.docker.com -o get-docker.sh && sh get-docker.sh
 ```

-and docker-compose can be installed with
+and `docker-compose` can be installed with

 ```
 curl -L https://github.com/docker/compose/releases/download/v2.15.1/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose && chmod +x /usr/local/bin/docker-compose